Cloud Communications Blog | UniVoIP

 Written by Janine Germinario | Jun 19, 2020 6:00:33 AM

-Video, voice, and web conferencing to power enterprise communications despite geographical boundaries.
+Video, voice, and web conferencing to power enterprise communications despite geographical boundaries

 In 1999, the concept of an online meeting introduced itself into the business world.
 While most companies at that point had not yet embraced the slowly growing idea, many early adopters started understanding the benefits of implementing online meetings into their operational model.
-From remote work flexibility to cross departmental collaboration for multi-site organizations, online meetings represented a future where efficiency and productivity spread beyond the walls of an office building.
+From remote work flexibility to cross-departmental collaboration for multi-site organizations, online meetings represented a future where efficiency and productivity spread beyond the walls of an office building.

-As the concept continued to pick up steam, online meetings began to bring together colleagues, partners, shareholders, board members and even customers, despite geographic restrictions – ultimately simplifying the way businesses operated.
+As the concept continued to pick up steam, online meetings began to bring together colleagues, partners, shareholders, board members, and even customers, despite geographic restrictions – ultimately simplifying the way businesses operated.
 It was from there that the now globally accepted way of collaborating took the world by storm.

-It was then that online meetings became only a steppingstone on a much greater journey, a journey that has led us to what we now call “virtual conferencing”.
+It was then that online meetings became only a stepping stone on a much greater journey, a journey that has led us to what we now call “virtual conferencing.”

 However, teleconferencing has phased itself out as new forms of conferencing have emerged.